varunsampat30/zebra_coding_challenge/README.md

 	    - With that, I could directly run `roslaunch fetch_gazebo warehouse.launch robot:=freightDepthCamera`
 	- Use teleop_twist to move the robot and provide a recorded rosbag of the manual drive:
 	    - For this, I first ran `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`.
-	    - Once I had the teleop setup, I set up a rosbag command: `rosbag record -O teleop.bag `
+	    - Once I had the teleop setup, I set up a rosbag command: `rosbag record -O manual_drive.bag /cmd_vel`
+	    - The output bagfile for this can be found in **./bagfiles/manual_drive.bag**